 Fluid produced by the prostate gland — also known as prostatic fluid — varies widely in composition among species.
 It is usually made up of simple sugars.
 Human prostatic fluid contains less than 1 percent protein and has high levels of zinc.

 In most mammals, the urethra — the tube that carries urine from the bladder out of the body — passes through the prostate gland.
 This portion of the urethra is known as the prostatic urethra.
-When the prostrate is tightened during ejaculation, the prostate gland itself expands to squeeze the prostatic urethra shut, thereby preventing urination.
+When the prostate is tightened during ejaculation, the prostate gland itself expands to squeeze the prostatic urethra shut, thereby preventing urination.
 That muscle contraction also helps expel semen during ejaculation.

 The prostate gland is susceptible to several unique health issues, several of which are fairly common.
 Prostatitis is the inflammation of the prostate gland.
 It can be caused by a variety of things from bacterial infections to leukocytosis.